To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Technology has come a long way for both humans and pets over the years.
-And now there’s a way to track your dog’s daily activity (think Fitbit for your pup!)?
-We reviewed the latest and greatest products in the “dog Fitbit” category including key features and pricing for each.
-From GPS tracking and fitness monitoring to goal setting and comparing your dog to others of the same breed, you are going to be blown away all the things you can do with these high-tech doggy devices.
+Now there’s a way to track your dog’s daily activity (think Fitbit or Apple Watch for dogs).
+We reviewed the latest and greatest products in the “dog Fitbit” category, including key features and pricing for each.
+From GPS tracking and fitness monitoring to goal setting and comparing your dog to others of the same breed, you are going to be blown away by all the things you can do with a dog fitness tracker.

-- GPS to track your dog anywhere, anytime (there are also dedicated GPS dog collars that do something similar) in case they get lost
+- GPS to track your dog anywhere, anytime (dedicated GPS dog collars also work similarly) in case they get lost

 - Bluetooth capabilities to see who’s with your dog at any given time